That's Rock 'n' Roll

 "That's Rock 'n' Roll" is a song written and originally recorded by Eric Carmen in 1976.
 It became a popular Billboard top 10 hit in 1977 for teen idol Shaun Cassidy.

 Eric Carmen version

 Background

 American pop rock artist Eric Carmen released his version of "That's Rock 'n' Roll" in some nations as the third single from his first eponymous debut album, Eric Carmen.
 The single's limited release did not include the United States.
-The song charted at number seven in Denmark.
+The song charted at number one in Denmark.
 Parts of the song are autobiographical.

 Carmen performed the song on the Midnight Special TV program on March 26, 1976.

 In 1988, "That's Rock 'n' Roll" was featured as the B side of a subsequent major hit by Carmen, "Make Me Lose Control."

+Chaospin critic Linda Giantino rated it Carmen's 7th greatest solo song.
+Classic Rock History critic Brian Kachejian rated it to be Carmen's 8th greatest solo song.